Oleandrin

 Oleandrin is a cardiac glycoside found in the poisonous plant oleander (Nerium oleander L.).
 As a main phytochemical of oleander, oleandrin is associated with the toxicity of oleander sap, and has similar properties to digoxin.
+Oleandrin and other oleander chemicals are potentially toxic to the heart, liver, and kidneys.

-Oleander has been used in traditional medicine for its presumed therapeutic purposes, such as for treating cardiac insufficiency.
-There is no clinical evidence that oleander or its constituents, including oleandrin, are safe or effective.
-Oleandrin is not approved by regulatory agencies as a prescription drug or dietary supplement.
+Although oleander has been used in traditional medicine and as a dietary supplement, there is no clinical evidence that oleander and its constituents, including oleandrin, are safe or effective for any therapeutic purpose.
+Oleandrin is not approved by regulatory agencies as a prescription drug.